rrbutani/bazel-execlog-cmp/README.md

 I didn't realize it until after writing this but there's actually a [first party tool](https://cs.opensource.google/bazel/bazel/+/master:src/tools/execlog/) that also [tries to make it easier to compare execution logs](https://docs.bazel.build/versions/master/remote-execution-caching-debug.html#comparing-the-execution-logs).

-It operates on the binary log format (protobuf instead of JSON; a fair bit smaller) but it's also a little more barebones: it gives you sorted text files that you can then compare with other tools.
+It operates on the binary log format (protobuf instead of JSON; a fair bit smaller) but it's also much more barebones: it gives you sorted text files that you can then compare with other tools.